AwesomeAley/ObsidianNotes/RSM Interview.md

 - Strong knowledge of computer network technologies, protocols/topologies, digital forensics and endpoint protection, or threat intelligence
 - Software development, programming and/or scripting experience (Perl, Python, C, Java, PHP, ASP, etc.)
-- Ability to track threat actors across Dark Web criminal forums and marketplaces and ability to communicate findings
+- Ability to track threat actors across Dark Web criminal forums and marketplaces and ability to communicate findings.
+Identify leaked client data on open and closed (Deep and Dark Web) sources
+	- genesis market, breachforums, white house market
+	- Have I been pwned (check if credentials have been compromised),
 - Ability to track malware campaigns and understand adversarial activity from an intelligence perspective
 - Basic understanding of intelligence, including intelligence lifecycle, Kill Chain, Diamond model, and Priority Intelligence Requirements